New: Online application portal launched

 There are three main phases and generally six process steps in the Vancouver Fraser Port Authority’s Project and Environmental Review Process.
 Applicable process steps will differ by project category:

 Applicants are required to review the application guide and technical guidelines when preparing their applications and determining the scope of required studies.
 Learn more about our guidelines.

 Project Permit application

 A preliminary project review is required for Category C or D projects.
 Applicants may also request a preliminary review of a Category B project.
 Preliminary reviews are not required for Category A projects.
-Learn more about a preliminary project inquiry and project permit application forms.
+Learn more about a preliminary project enquiry and project permit application.

 Amendments and extensions